-In this work, we focus on packet-switched network.
-Within this class of systems, results can be divided into two main groups: the first group focusing on variable delay but no packet drop, while the second group focusing on packet loss but no delay.

-Within the first group, some authors derived stability conditions in terms of LMIs for closed loop continuous time linear systems with stochastic sampling time [20][21], and Nesic at al. [22] obtained Lyapunov-like stability conditions for continuous time nonlinear systems with unknown but bounded sampling time.
+Classical control has mainly focused on systems with constant delay [11] or with small delay perturbation known as jitter [12].
+Recently several groups have looked at networked control systems with large random delay measurement and control or packet loss.
+The survey paper [13] nicely reviews several results in this area.
+These results can be divided into two main groups: the first group focuses on variable delay but no packet drop, while the second group focuses on packet loss but no delay.
+Within the first group, some authors derived stability conditions in terms of LMIs for closed loop continuous time linear systems with stochastic sampling time [14][15], and Nesic at al. [16] obtained Lyapunov-like stability conditions for continuous time nonlinear systems with unknown but bounded sampling time.
 These works simply determine stability for a given closed loop system, and there is no controller synthesis specifically designed to take into account delay.
-With this respect, Yue et al. [23] proposed an LMI approach for the design of stabilizing controllers for bounded delay, while Nilsson at al. [24] extended LQG optimal control design to sampled linear systems subject to stochastic measurement and control packet delay, and showed how the optimal controller gains are time-delay dependent.
-Another relevant line of research is data fusion of measurements obtained from sensors with different delays.
-For example, Alexander [25] and Larsen et al. [26] derived suboptimal but computationally efficient Kalman-like filters to account for random delay and they tested their performance through Monte-Carlo simulations.
-Julier at al. [27] studied the estimation problem when measurement time-stamping is uncertain.
-All the previous works rely on the major assumption that there is no packet loss or there is an upper bound on the possible consecutive packet drops.
+With this respect, Yue et al. [17] proposed an LMI approach for the design of stabilizing controllers for bounded delay, while Nilsson at al. [18] extended LQG optimal control design to sampled linear systems subject to stochastic measurement and control packet delay, and showed how the optimal controller gains are time-delay dependent.
+The previous results rely on the major assumption that there is no packet loss or there are at most m consecutive packet drops.

 In the second group of results, there has been a considerably effort to apply optimal control and estimation to discrete time systems where measurements and control packets can be dropped with some probability, but have otherwise no delay.
 This framework is equivalent of saying that all packets have either no delay or infinite delay.
-For example, in [28][29][30] the authors proposed compensation techniques for i.i.d Bernoulli packet-drop communication networks and derived stability conditions for closed loop discrete time system.
-Elia et al. [31][32] proposed a stochastic perturbation approach for general MIMO LTI discrete time systems and showed that the optimal controller design is equivalent to solving a convex LMI optimization problem.
-Sinopoli at al. [33], extending results that can be traced back to Nahi [34], looked specifically at minimum variance estimation design for packet-drop networks and showed that the optimal estimator is necessarily time-varying, including also stability conditions.
-These results have been independently extended to LQG optimal control in [35] and [36].
-Finally, a number of researches has explored specific mechanisms to improve estimation performance by exploiting local computation at the sensor location [37][38], controlled communication [39][38], and network topology [40].
+For example, in [19][20][21] the authors proposed compensation techniques for i.i.d Bernoulli packet-drop communication networks and derived stability conditions for closed loop discrete time system.
+Elia et al. [22][23] proposed a stochastic perturbation approach for general MIMO LTI discrete time systems and showed that the optimal controller design is equivalent to solving a convex LMI optimization problem.
+Sinopoli at al. [24] looked specifically at minimum variance estimation design for packet-drop networks and showed that the optimal estimator is necessarily time-varying, and these results have been extended to LQG controller design in [25] and [26].
+Finally, a number of researches has explored specific mechanisms to improve estimation performance such as exploiting local computation at the sensor location [27][28], controlled communication [29][28], and network topology [30].

 The previous two groups of results suffer from some limitations.
 In fact, even with retransmission mechanisms present in all current digital communication networks, and in particular in the wireless ones, it is impossible to guarantee that all packets are correctly delivered to the destination.
 On the hand, in wireless sensor networks which implement multi-hop communication, delay is not negligible and is subject to large variations.
 Therefore, none of the modelings considered so far, i.e. random delay but no packet loss and packet loss but no delay, fully represent control systems interconnected by digital communication networks.
-Very little work has been done to take into account simultaneous packet drop and packet delay, leading to somewhat conservative results as they are based on worst-case scenarios [41] [42].
+Very little work has been done considering simultaneous packet drop and packet delay leading to somewhat conservative results as they are based on worst-case scenarios [31] [32].